Your web browser is outdated and may be insecure

 The pay band a role is paid at is determined using the NHS Job Evaluation Scheme (JES).
 This is an analytical methodology for measuring the demands of the job, not the performance of the person doing the job.

-If you think your current pay band is incorrect, it may be possible to seek a review.
-To do this you would need to demonstrate that the requirements of your role (such as responsibility and need to make clinical judgements) exceed the levels that would usually be expected of any other role in your current pay band.
+If you think your current pay band is incorrect, we are encouraging RCN members to seek a review.
+To do this you would need to demonstrate that your role has changed significantly (such as your level of responsibility of the need to make clinical judgements) and exceed the levels that would usually be expected of any other role in your current pay band.
+Your role should be banded on the basis of the requirements of that role rather than the personal attributes you bring to it, so bear this in mind before requesting a review.

 Standard 4 of the RCN Nursing Workforce Standards sets out our belief that the nursing workforce should be recognised and valued through fair pay, terms and conditions.
 We recommend Agenda for Change handbook (AfC) pay rates for all nursing staff wherever they may work.